 Although Monteverde is said to have a wet (May through December) and dry season (January through April), it can be rainy, misty and cool any time of the year.
 If your course includes traveling to other parts of the country, you will also experience hot, humid weather.
 We suggest you bring lightweight, easy-drying clothing that can be layered for a wide range of weather conditions.
 Also, clothes will get dirty much quicker in the tropics.
-Please carry sufficient tops and socks.
+Please bring sufficient tops and socks.
+Be sure to have enough face masks to use a clean one on each day of the trip.